7 ways to show your partner you’re financially savvy

 4. Pay your debts

 There’s a big price to pay for late fees and unpaid debits and it’s not just interest – your credit rating is affected too.
 In the game of financial awareness, a bad credit rating is a big strike out, so make sure you pay any debts as quickly as you can.
-If you’re struggling to find the money, work with an independent financial adviser to help you create a plan.
+If you’re struggling to find the money, work with a financial adviser to help you create a plan.

 5. Be proactive